jayadeyemi/JumpReact/readme.md

   - Terraform for provisioning and managing AWS resources
 - **Programming Languages:**
   - Python for AWS Lambda function code
-  - HTML, CSS, and JavaScript for the web application
+  - HTML, CSS for the web application
+  - JavaScript for the interactive page
 - **Development Tools:**
   - Visual Studio Code for development
   - Git for version control